GovTechSG/TechBiz-Documentation/techbiz-system.md

 5. Choose the required system and click **Manage**.
 6. Go to **PRODUCTS** tab \> **Add Products**.

-> **Note:** Each SGTS product will have different requirements for product configuration. **Tip**: Click the triangle to view product configuration instructions for the required SGTS products.
+> **Note:** Each SGTS product will have different requirements for product configuration.
+Click the triangle to view product configuration instructions for the required SGTS products.

 <details>
   <summary style="font-size:20px;font-weight:bold">SHIP-HATS</summary>